zebox/registry-admin/Readme.md

   <img src="assets/registry_admin_logo.svg" alt="logo" width="400"/>
 </div>

-The RegistryAdmin project is a tool that allows users to manage access to a private Docker registry.
+The RegistryAdmin is a tool that allows users to manage access to a private Docker registry.
 It provides a web-based user interface for managing repositories, images, and user access, and allows users to authenticate using either `password`.
 The main goal of the project is to provide a high-level API for managing user access